Zepl supports a JDBC interpreter with drivers for popular databases. Drivers for the following databases are currently supported by Zepl:

 To connect to a database in a private network, create an SSH tunnel using the following steps:

-(1) Download our public key from the popup and whitelist these IPs through your firewall.
+Download our public key using the Download button and whitelist the IP addresses listed above through your firewall.

 [email protected]:~$ sudo useradd zepl